N929Q/c310-family/README.md

 * Yoke animation was passing through panel at full forward deflection.

 ### To Implement:
-* Textures for panel (To allow the classic and modern panels to coexist better)
 * Checklists
 * I'll find more...